Eliot-Roxbergh/notes_pinephone/README.md

 Only purchase if you have some Linux experience.

 If you buy used or on sale, make sure to get the latest board revision (currently 1.2b).
-Note the differences between releases HW [3], e.g. v1.1 discharges even when turned off ([4]) and I think it cannot use USB-C hubs?
+Note the differences between releases HW [3], e.g. v1.1 discharges even when turned off ([4]) and it cannot use USB-C hubs w/o hardware hack.
 In case you have an older version you probably want to buy the most recent mainboard in the pine64 store [5], to replace it and get rid of these problems (and to get 3GB ram from 2GB).

 [1] - https://pine64.com/product/pinephone-beta-edition-with-convergence-package/ \
 [2] - https://pine64.com/product/pinephone-pinephone-pro-keyboard-case/ \